ibexa/documentation-developer/docs/api/public_php_api.md

 In order to test and use public API code, you will need to build a custom bundle.
 Bundles are Symfony's extensions, and are therefore also used to extend eZ Platform.
 Symfony provides code generation tools that will let you create your own bundle and get started in a few minutes.

-In this chapter, you will be shown how to create a custom bundle, and implement both a command line script and a custom route with its own controller action and view.
+In this chapter, you will see how to create a custom bundle, and implement both a command line script and a custom route with its own controller action and view.
 All shell commands assume that you use some Linux shell, but those commands would of course also work on Windows systems.

 #### Generating a new bundle